eml10n/l10ninfo/content/localization.md

 	<img src="https://assets.engagemedia.org/logomark-white.svg" alt="EngageMedia Logomark in White">

-Watch out for semantic elements that have English HTML tags:
+Watch out for semantic elements that have HTML tags in English:

 	<header>
 		...